 By isolating your plumbing from the city’s systems, you will protect yourself from flooding due to infrastructure overload during periods of intense rainfall.
 Your property will become self-sufficient in dealing with water overflows and flooding.
 Having your weeping tiles and drainage system functioning in isolation gives you peace of mind when storm-waters start to flood our city’s valuable infrastructure again in the the winter.

 To qualify for the subsidy, there are a few requirements that must be met.
-First and foremost, you must hire a Toronto plumber licensed by the City of Toronto (like Absolute Draining & Plumbing) to inspect the home, to determine the suitability of separating the property from the sewer system.
+First and foremost, you must hire a Toronto plumbing contractor licensed by the City of Toronto (like Absolute Draining & Plumbing) to inspect the home, to determine the suitability of separating the property from the sewer system.
 Furthermore, there are some criteria that must be met regarding the property and work performed.
 Here at ADP, we help our clients with filing the paperwork and meeting these requirements.
 They include considerations such as:

 - Must be an existing property (not a new construction);